May 18, 2005

 Mr. Javier Zubiaur Carreño.

 Javier Ciga Echandi (Pamplona, 1877-Pamplona, 1960), after his return from Paris, where he extended programs of study of painting after those of Fine Arts at the Royal Academy of San Fernando (Madrid), opened a studio for the training of young aspiring painters in the street Navarrería issue 19, 1º of his hometown, Pamplona.
-At that time, the capital had no other center of training than the official School of Arts and Crafts, located at place del Vínculo, where a subject of teaching focused on Figure Drawing and Adorno, destined for the most part to attend to the needs of artisan workers and of the emerging industry and commerce, but it lacked a center of training for painter-artists, once the studio of Inocencio García Asarta was closed around 1908, and this lack will be the one that Ciga will come to cover.
+At that time the capital city had no other training center than the official School of Arts and Crafts, located in the place del Vinculo, where a subject of teaching centered on Figure Drawing and Adorno was taught, mostly to meet the needs of artisan workers and emerging industry and commerce, but it lacked a training center for painter-artists, once Closed the studio of Inocencio García Asarta around 1908, and this lack would be the one that Ciga would come to fill.